SrihariKaushik/Rule-Based-ChatBot/README.md

 # Rule-Based-ChatBot
 A rule-based chatbot is a conversational agent that operates based on a predefined set of rules and patterns.
 It relies on a script or a flow chart to understand user input and generate responses.
 It is a conversational agent that operates on a fixed set of predefined instructions, often following a "if-this-then-that" logic.

+# Rule-Based-ChatBot-Assignment-2
+This chatbot is a rule-based assistant designed for a college library that interacts with students through predefined logical paths using if-else conditions.
+It addresses the specific needs of a library setting by providing operational hours and calculating overdue fines using mathematical formulas based on user input.
+To ensure the program remains stable, it incorporates exception handling via a try-except block, which catches non-numeric inputs and prevents the system from crashing during calculations.
+By combining these elements, the bot offers a structured, reliable, and user-friendly way for students to manage their library accounts and inquiries.